Andrei Artean

-Andrei Viorel Artean (born 14 August 1993) is a Romanian professional footballer who plays for as a defensive midfielder or a defender for Liga I club Universitatea Cluj.
+Andrei Viorel Artean (born 14 August 1993) is a Romanian professional footballer who plays for as a defensive midfielder or a defender for Liga II club ASU Politehnica Timișoara.

-Club career

-ACS Poli Timișoara
+Career

 After coming through the ranks for the historic FC Politehnica Timișoara, Artean moved to the club formed in 2012, renamed ACS Poli Timișoara.
 Having made his debut in the second league for the team in the 2012–2013 season, he was loaned out for two years to FC Caransebeș.
 The midfielder then returned to Poli in the summer of 2015 and played his first Liga I match against ASA Târgu Mureș.